 But just because complaining about work is common does not mean that it should be accepted as normal.
 And, therefore, you don’t have to accept it as normal to not want to go to work.

 It is equally possible and probable to enjoy the work that you do, the company you work for, the person you report to, and your job overall.

-When you decide that not wanting to go to work is an experience you do not want to be normal for you, you can choose thoughts and actions that create an optimistic and productive work mindset.
+But when you decide that dreading work is an experience you do not want to be normal for you, you can alternatively choose thoughts and actions that create an optimistic and productive work mindset.

-With the mindset that your work experience can be better than the one you are currently experiencing, you can search for and create solutions to produce a better outcome.
+With the mindset that your work experience can be better than the one you’ve heard about, or even better than the one that you are currently experiencing, you can search for and create solutions to produce a better outcome.

 How Do I Get a Better Mindset About Work?

-Because every work experience is different for everyone, the best place to start to gain a better work mindset is by understanding your personal vision about work.
+Because every work experience is different for everyone, the best place to start to change your work mindset is to examine your personal vision of work.